NathanCHEVALIER/epimap/docs/map-contributing.md

 ### 2. Update:

-You should refer to this tutorial:
+You should refer to this tutorial: (Not required)

 Please pay attention to style guidelines [below](#style-guidelines)